jkunimune/Djastiz/README.md

 # Djastiz

 So, you want to speak a better and less biased version of Esperanto.
 How do you do that?
 By speaking Djastiz, that's how!
 What's Djastiz?
-It's a basic, unambiguous, non-redundant language that I invented.
+It's a low-level, unambiguous, non-redundant language that I invented.
 Here's how it works.

 ## Grammar